Book a Tour →

 21. Boundary Street Food Strip, West End

-This strip is Brisbane's most multicultural dining corridor โ€” Vietnamese pho restaurants, Ethiopian injera, Lebanese mezze, Japanese izakayas, Mexican taquerias, and a handful of celebrated contemporary Australian restaurants all within walking distance.
-The Gun Shop Cafรฉ for brunch and Winn Lane for craft cocktails are must-visits.
+Brisbane's most multicultural dining corridor — Vietnamese pho, Ethiopian injera, Lebanese mezze, Japanese izakayas, Mexican taquerias, and celebrated contemporary Australian restaurants all within walking distance.
+The Gunshop Café for brunch is a Brisbane institution.
+Winn Lane in nearby Fortitude Valley is the city's best craft cocktail strip.
+Both are essential Brisbane experiences.

 22. Howard Smith Wharves

 Tucked beneath the Story Bridge in a dramatic river gorge setting, Howard Smith Wharves is Brisbane's most spectacular bar and dining precinct.
-The heritage wharves โ€” restored beautifully โ€” house a rotating collection of pop-up bars, the excellent Mr Percival's waterfront bar, a boutique hotel, and Joe's Dining (exceptional wood-fired cooking).
-The setting, particularly at night with the lit-up Story Bridge overhead and river reflections below, is the most cinematic in Brisbane.
+The heritage wharves — restored beautifully — house Mr Percival's waterfront bar, Felons Brewing (outstanding local craft beers, relaxed atmosphere), a boutique hotel, and Joe's Dining (exceptional wood-fire cooking).
+At night with the lit-up Story Bridge overhead and river reflections below, this is the most cinematic setting in Brisbane.

-23. The Gabba โ€” Queensland Cricket & Football
+23. The Gabba — Queensland Cricket & Football

-The Gabba (Brisbane Cricket Ground) in Woolloongabba is one of cricket's great Test match grounds โ€” the venue of the famous 2021 Ashes Test where Australia famously defeated England after fans had queued overnight.
+The Gabba (Brisbane Cricket Ground) in Woolloongabba is one of cricket's great Test match grounds — venue of the famous 2021 Ashes Test where Australia defeated England after fans queued overnight.
 During summer, Test cricket, Sheffield Shield, and BBL Big Bash matches make for a brilliant day out.
-The neighbouring Woolloongabba dining precinct has exploded in the last few years with excellent restaurants and bars.
+The neighbouring Woolloongabba dining precinct has exploded in recent years with excellent restaurants and bars, and the area continues to benefit from 2032 Olympics infrastructure investment.

 24. Rainforest Day Spa Experience